OpenFn/docs/docs/cli.md

     your job.
   - `configuration`: (optional) Specifies the configuration file associated with the job.
-  - `data` (optional): An object that contains any pre-populated data.
+  - `data` (optional): A JSON object that contains the pre-populated data.
   - `adaptor` (required): Specifies the adaptor used for the job (version optional).
   - `expression` (required): Specifies the JavaScript file associated with the